praecipula/Stytch-interview/content/quickstart.md

 ✅ Collect your Stytch Project's API keys to use in our guide.

-These are located in your project details [configuration dashboard](https://stytch.com/dashboard/project-settings?env=test).
+These are located in your project settings [configuration](https://stytch.com/dashboard/project-settings?env=test).
 We recommend using the Test configuration for your credentials (selected in the Dashboard screen's header at the top of the page).
-Once you have these, make them available to your development environment.
+Once you have these, make them available to your development environment by, for example, setting them as environment variables.
 (As a reminder, these should be considered secret and we highly encourage you not to share or hard-code them):

 ```bash